tobiasHeinke/monostyle/docs/tools.md

 Measures the length of segments like paragraphs, sentences and words.

+### overuse

+Find repetitive word usage on a broad scale.
+Mainly to find repeated transitions (e.g. 'however').

 ### passive

 Detect the use of passive voice.

 ### repeated

-Repeated words inside a range of words.
+Repeated words inside a small range of words.

 ## Punctuation